MoigeMatino/pulse-check/README.md

     style L fill:#6f9,stroke:#333,stroke-width:2px
 ```

+## Architecture & Flow

+ - Monitoring Service: Handles periodic checks for uptime and SSL status.
+ - Notification Service: Manages sending alerts via SMS, email, or Slack.
+ - API Layer: Exposes endpoints for user interaction (e.g., adding websites, setting thresholds).
+ - Frontend: Dashboard for users to view data (can be built using React, HTMX, or another framework).
+ - Database: Stores user data, registered applications, alert configurations, and logs.

+   ### Key Components:

+    - Scheduler: Periodically triggers uptime and SSL checks (e.g., Celery, APScheduler).
+    - Worker Queue: Ensures scalable and asynchronous processing of tasks (e.g., Redis + Celery).
+    - Database: PostgreSQL for structured data storage.
+    - Notification Integrations: Use libraries or APIs for Twilio (SMS), Amazon SES (email), and Slack.

+   ### Flow:

+    - Users register and add websites with configurations (alert preferences, thresholds).
+    - Scheduler triggers monitoring tasks periodically.
+    - Monitoring tasks log results in the database and trigger notifications if conditions are met.
+    - Dashboard retrieves data from the database to display application status and alert history.

 ## **Current Status**
 The project is in its early development stages.
 Core features such as uptime monitoring and SSL checks are being prototyped.